Behavioural pseudometrics for continuous-time diffusions: Defining a pseudometric through functionals

 Our ``behavioural pseudometric'' $\overline{\delta}$ is obtained as $\sup_n \delta_n$.
 It further turns out that the pseudometric $\overline{\delta}$ is a fixpoint of $\cF$, even though it cannot be defined directly that way.
-We will see during this section that it is necessary to go through this great length for subtle reasons.
+We will see during this section why it is necessary to go through this great length.

-In fact, we need to add a discount factor and thus obtain a family of such functionals indexed by the discount factors and a corresponding family of pseudometrics obtained by iteratively applying the functionals.
+In fact, we need to add a discount factor and thus obtain a family of such functionals indexed by the discount factors and a corresponding family of pseudometrics by iteratively applying the functionals.